The Philosophical Debate Around Facts

 Facts exist, but, technically speaking, they are often impossible to prove.
 Instead, we should focus on using rigorous logic to draw objective conclusions and make decisions.

 Yes, facts are a real thing.
 But it’s not that simple.
 Although facts do exist, we can’t always say the same about the proof of their existence.
 Judges know that very well – that’s why they talk about ‘evidence’, and about there being ‘enough evidence to decide’, rather than about factual proof (see five legal principles that judges use to determine ‘the truth‘).
-It’s even harder for things that are unprecedent, or happen only once, and can’t therefore be repeatedly observed.
-This is usually the case with things like Economics and Politics.
+It’s even harder to prove things that are unprecedent, or happen only once, and can’t therefore be repeatedly observed.
+This is usually the case in fields like Economics and Politics.
 If Putin signs a given piece of paper, for example, Putin himself will know that he signed it, and that will be a fact known to himself.
 But how will the rest of the world know that?
 The truth is that it never really will.
 Not for certain.
-There may be witnesses, but those witnesses could, technically, be lying.
-Or they could’ve been fooled, hypothetically, by a hologram like those used in concerts today.
-Maybe there are videos, but those video could have been altered.
-Or maybe someone filmed a stunt who looked just like Putin.
+Bear with us: technically, there may be witnesses, but those witnesses could for example be lying.
+Or they could’ve been fooled, at least hypothetically, by a hologram.
+Maybe there are videos, but those videos could have been altered.
+Or maybe someone filmed an impersonator who looked just like Putin.
 Maybe his signature was verified by experts, but those experts could have been misled by an extremely talented fraudster.

 The first reason is that, because nobody is really counting, that perception of a majority could be wrong.
 Sure, we can almost safely say that, if not all, most astronomers today agree that the Earth is round and that it orbits around the Sun.
 But it’s not always that obvious.
-If you ask a reputable economist, for example, whether there is consensus that a certain policy promoted by a certain politician caused a certain amount of loss, he might argue favourably simply because that is his honest perception – within his subjective universe.
-In many cases, however, and specially in a increasingly polarised world, it is not hard to find a different reputable economist, from a different circle, who might also believe that there is consensus to the contrary.
+If you ask a reputable economist, for example, whether there is consensus that a certain policy promoted by a certain politician caused a certain amount of loss, they might argue favourably simply because that is their honest perception – within their subjective universe.
+In many cases, however, and specially in a increasingly polarised world, it is not hard to find a different reputable economist, from a different academic circle, who might also believe that there is consensus to the contrary.
 In reality, true consensus is an almost unreachable ideal.
 The academic and scientific community can often be more or less divided, and no one is really counting the votes.
-Sure, we could try to assess who has the most reputation and is therefore most likely to be right, but, as history reminds us, reputation has many times misled us towards the wrong conclusions.
+Sure, we could try to assess who has the most reputation and is therefore most likely to be right, but, as history reminds us, reputation has many times misled us.

 “Although facts do exist, we can’t always say the same about the proof of their existence.
 Judges know that very well – that’s why they talk about ‘evidence’, and about there being ‘enough evidence to decide’, rather than about factual proof.”

 So how was Galileo, then, different from the ‘flat-earthers’ of today?
 The answer is: objective logic.
 Through simple observation, Galileo started noting a few things.
-He noted, for example, that some elements, like Jupiter’s moons, clearly didn’t orbit Earth, challenging the theory that the whole universe orbited around Earth, and that Venus had different phases which would be hard to explain if it did indeed move around the Earth together with the Sun, as it was then believed.
-Using the telescope to study the Milky Way in detail for the first time, he also noted that the size of the galaxy and its many other stars suggested that Earth perhaps wasn’t so central to the universe as we thought.
+He noted, for example, that Jupiter’s moons clearly didn’t orbit Earth, challenging the theory that the whole universe orbited around Earth.
+He also noted that Venus had different phases which would be hard to explain if it did indeed revolve around Earth together with the Sun, as it was then believed.
+Using the telescope to study the Milky Way in detail for the first time, he observed that the size of the galaxy and its uncountable other stars suggested that Earth perhaps wasn’t so central to the universe as we thought.
 Copernicus, on his turn, noted the retrograde motion of planets.
 They connected those observations through objective logic, in what we call a theory.
-Those observations could all come together and be logically explained if the Earth and other planets in the solar system revolved around the Sun.
+Despite important gaps to be filled, those observations could only be mutually cohesive and logically explained if Earth and other planets in the solar system revolved around the Sun.
 This created an interesting moment for knowledge.
 Whilst the theories of the time could not explain the new findings, we also didn’t have the tools to properly conclude that they were wrong.
 In a way, the intellectuals of the time followed the correct protocol when they dismissed Galileo and Copernicus.
-But whilst we couldn’t accept their theory as a fact just yet, the new observations also pointed at important logical flaws in the old viewpoint.
+But whilst we couldn’t accept the new theories as a fact just yet, their observations also evidenced important logical flaws in the old viewpoint.

-If facts as we know them can sometimes change, the process of objective logic can’t.
+If the things we often consider as ‘facts’ can sometimes change, the process of objective logic can’t.
 Objective logic means that, with the tools available, we will always observe the same things and get to the same mathematical conclusions.
 If we erase all knowledge on Earth, it is very likely that we will eventually rebuild it, and that at some point that knowledge will look very similar to what it does today.
-When we say a scientific paper was ‘peer-reviewed’, for example, it means that other people with the same technological expertise reviewed those observations using the same methodology and came to the same conclusions.
-Or that those who challenged them couldn’t entirely disprove them through logic.
+When we say a scientific paper was ‘peer-reviewed’, for example, it means that other people with similar technological expertise reviewed those observations using the same methodology and came to the same conclusions.
+Or that they challenged them, allowing them to be further refined through logic, and any potential gaps to be addressed.

 Download Beehive News now to get in-depth ratings on thousands of daily news articles.